Vishakha93/LeetCode/SystemDesign/LoadBalancers.md

 * Organization - Smart LBs provide predict traffic bottlenecks which are about to happen, providing actionable insights
 * System Admins - Experience fewer failed and stressed components

+LBs only forward traffic to healthy backend servers.
+Different LB algorithms -
+1. Least Connection Method - Direct traffic to the server with fewest active connections.
+Useful when there are large number of persistant connections

+2. Least Response Time Method - Direct traffic to server with fewest active connections and lowest average response time.

+3. Least Bandwidth Method - This method selects